 October 1, 2021

 Confusion surrounds the legality of using solar panels in Florida.
-To put things simply, solar panels are not illegal in Florida, but rules dictate where and how you can acquire them.
+Put simply, solar panels are not illegal in Florida, but rules dictate where and how you can acquire them.

-Let’s take a look at some of Florida’s rules and regulations when it comes to using solar panels.
+Let’s look at some of Florida’s rules and regulations when it comes to using solar panels.

 Florida Solar Energy Laws and Regulations

-The state has a law called the Florida Homeowners Solar Rights Act that allows every resident the freedom to buy and use solar panels if they want them.
-This seems straightforward… Why wouldn’t your state want you to utilize renewable energy?
+The state has a law called the Florida Homeowners Solar Rights Act.
+This act gives every resident the freedom to buy and use solar panels if they want them.
+This seems straightforward: Why wouldn’t your state want you to use renewable energy?

-While anyone can acquire solar panels, they usually need to be approved by the building management if you’re in a multi-unit property.
+While anyone can acquire solar panels, building management must usually approve them if you’re in a multiunit property.
 If you own a home, Florida’s Homeowners Association (HOA) would perform an inspection before and after your installation.

-HOAs can’t legally prohibit anyone from acquiring solar panels (or any other renewable energy system), but sometimes enact restrictions such as height limitations if the building is close to an airport or pitch rules that require your panel orientation to be at least 45 degrees south.
+HOAs can’t legally prohibit anyone from acquiring solar panels (or any other renewable energy system).
+However, they can enact restrictions, such as height limitations if the building is close to an airport or pitch rules that require your panel orientation to be at least 45 degrees south.

 [Related: Energy Independence Through Solar]